rickyphewitt/embyClientJava/README.md

  * Leverages Spring Boot
  * All API calls are syncronous

+## Build
+* mvn clean install
+* Then include in a java project of your choice

 ## NOTE: This API Client is in ALPHA (PRE)
 * Expect breaking changes!